the-laurel/demos/README.md

 For tech support you can ask a question on
 - Mythos Discord, #support channel: https://discord.gg/DQn3f4yu

+## UPDATE!

+_The information below is outdated.
+We no longer use Ethermint for our chains.
+We have implemented our own eWASM engine for Cosmos SDK chains.
+If you want to test it, you can join the Mythos Discord with the above link._

+## About

 Mythos, Ethos and Logos are Cosmos-EVM cutting-edge chains [based on Ethermint](https://github.com/evmos/ethermint) (and therefore Evmos-compatible) that host live, publicly verifiable prototypes of our work at The Laurel Project https://laurel.provable.dev.

 We showcase innovative features that Cosmos-EVM chains can have, some of which have been/will be proposed to Evmos.
 This is the future of Cosmos-EVM and you can help us build it.